-More often than not, Hollywood cinema aggrandizes mob criminals rather than condemn their behavior as morally reprehensible.
-From James Cagney in The Public Enemy (1931) to the free lifestyle savored by Ray Liotta in Goodfellas (1990), gangster films carry catharsis and a thrilling mystique of danger for the viewer.
+More often than not, Hollywood cinema seems to aggrandize mob criminals rather than openly condemn their behavior as morally reprehensible.
+From James Cagney in The Public Enemy (1931) to the free lifestyle savored by Ray Liotta in Goodfellas (1990), gangster films carry a thrilling mystique of danger and freedom.
 They can do the things the worst parts of us wish we could do.
 And in addition to being psychopaths, the most engaging gangsters are usually very charismatic.
 In Joe Berlinger’s documentary Whitey: United States of America v.
-James J. Bulger (2014), several of the victims and authorities involved with the Boston criminal James “Whitey” Bulger go on camera to discuss how this racketeer, drug-dealer, and murderer ruined their lives or destroyed someone they love.
+James J. Bulger (2014), several of the victims and authorities involved with the Boston criminal James “Whitey” Bulger go on camera to discuss how this racketeer, drug dealer, and murderer ruined their lives or destroyed someone they love.
 If you saw the doc, it seems inconceivable that anyone would want to make Bulger into a sympathetic, if malicious, character.
 And yet, Scott Cooper, director of earthy dramas like Crazy Heart (2009) and Out of the Furnace (2013), gives it his best shot with Black Mass, a leisurely-paced gangster biopic about the South Boston kingpin from the early 1970s to 1994, when he fled arrest and disappeared, during which time he was just after Osama Bin Laden on the FBI’s Ten Most Wanted list.

 Bulger grew up on the streets of Southie, keeping a tight-knit group of friends and acquaintances throughout the neighborhood.
 After a ten-year stint in federal prisons like Alcatraz, where he agreed to be a test subject on some 50 trials of LCD, he emerged a hardened, slightly mad criminal, played here by Johnny Depp.
 While his brother William (Benedict Cumberbatch) served as a Massachusetts Senator, Bulger ruled the underworld as the leader of the Irish mob’s Winter Hill Gang, in no small part thanks to his union with the local branch of the FBI.
 Boston Globe journalists Dick Lehr and Gerard O’Neill wrote the book Black Mass: The True Story of an Unholy Alliance Between the FBI and the Irish Mob in 2001, and Mark Mallouk and Jez Butterworth based their script on the material.
 Cooper’s work looks good, with cinematographer Masanobu Takayanagi shooting on 35MM to create a textured, washed-out 1970s look throughout.
 And his actors are all recognizable faces.
 But there’s a certain phony quality that lingers in the funny wigs and production design, and we’re always aware that we’re watching a Hollywood movie.